-With so much of our time spent tapping away at a keyboard, a boost in typing speed can make you more productive in almost any line of work—whether it’s powering through our inboxes, writing up reports, or staying in touch with team members on instant messengers, many us could fit more into the day by typing a little faster.
+With so much of our time spent tapping away at a keyboard, a boost in typing speed can make you more productive in almost any line of work—whether it’s powering through your inbox, writing up reports, or staying in touch with team members on messaging apps, many of us could make our days easier by typing a little faster.

-What’s more, you don’t have to enroll in a course to get your typing speed up a notch or two, because plenty of online apps are available for you to use right at your desk—you could even set aside 10 minutes every lunchtime and see how far you’ve progressed at the end of the month.
+What’s more, you don’t have to enroll in a course to get your fingers flying, because there are plenty of free typing apps that you can use right at your desk—you could even set aside 10 minutes each day and then see how far you’ve progressed at the end of the month.
 We’re sure you’ll find one typing trainer that fits your style among the seven listed below.

-If you still have to look at the keys while you type, Ratatype is for you: It eases you in with an introduction to touch typing, showing you where to put your fingers on the keyboard, and even giving you some advice on sitting posture.
+If you still have to look at the keys on you keyboard, Ratatype is the typing app for you: It eases you in with an introduction to touch typing, showing you where to put your fingers on the keyboard, and even giving you some advice on sitting posture.
 With all that digested, you can get started on the first of 15 lessons, each made up of multiple typing exercises.

 Ratatype is meant for students, and it shows—the interface is colorful and friendly, and the typing exercises are basic, focusing on getting you to hit the right keys rather than typing anything that makes any sense, at least to begin with.
 Your profile page makes it easy to see how far you’ve progressed and jump in and out of the exercises as you need to.

 From there you can jump into a tiered series of courses and lessons that manage to be comprehensive without being daunting—you can see where you are at every stage.
-You can just launch in and start typing, but if you register a free account you can save your progress, and if you pay to be a Pro user that gives you access to the advanced lessons too.
+You can just launch in and start typing, but you can save your progress if you register for a free account, and if you pay a few dollars a month, you’ll have access to the advanced lessons too.

-If you just want to jump in and get going then we’d recommend TypingClub, which is just about as simple an app as you can get.
-It’s still polished and professional though, and leads you smartly through a host of exercises—they can get a bit repetitive, but they’re certainly effective.
+If you just want to jump in and get going, we’d recommend TypingClub, which is just about as simple an app as you can get.
+It’s still polished and professional though, and smartly leads you through a host of exercises—they can get a bit repetitive, but they’re certainly effective.
 The site lets you go at your own pace and take a break at any time.

-You get several exercises to try out for free, but there is a premium subscription option available which opens up access to plenty more.
+You get several exercises to try out for free, but there is a premium subscription option available that opens up access to plenty more.
 Subscribing also removes the ads on the site, lets you save your progress, and gives you more detailed reports.
-Overall it’s a nice balance between free lessons for casual users and a paid option for the more dedicated.
+Overall, it’s a nice balance between free lessons for casual users and a paid option for the more dedicated.

-TypingClub, free with ads or $78 a year (registration optional)
+TypingClub is available online for free with ads, $8.50 a month, or $78 a year (registration optional).

-The web app with the most apt URL in this list sticks to the basics but does them well, as well as being well designed and speedy to navigate.
-Just click once to get started—you don’t have to register a (free) account on the site, but if you do, it lets you save your progress and carry on later.
-An optional one-off payment of at least $8 (depending on your account type) removes all the adverts.
+The web app with the most apt URL on this list sticks to the basics but does them well, in addition to being well-designed and speedy to navigate.
+Just click once to get started—you don’t have to register for a (free) account, but if you do, it will let you save your progress and carry on later.
+An optional one-off payment of at least $8 (depending on your account type) removes all the ads.

 What’s most impressive about TypingAcademy is its lightweight and uncluttered interface: It’s all beautifully laid out and a breeze to use.
 You can dive into a variety of lessons or speed tests, as well as read up on the basics of touch typing or review your statistics.
 The app doesn’t pressure you to sign up or bombarded with ads—it’s just a fun, fast experience.

 There are a wealth of exercises and lessons to work through, and if you register an account (which doesn’t cost anything) you can even create your own exercises.
-Even if you’re not registered, your performance and stats are saved to the local web browser, so you can chart your progress.
+Even if you’re not registered, your performance and stats are saved to the web browser you’re using, so you can chart your progress.
 You can also pay for it’s premium version, TypeLift Pro, starting at $2 a month, to remove ads and get access to more visual assistance, an exercise plan, and more settings, among other extras.
-It’s not the flashiest of apps, but it's definitely one of the best here.
+It’s not the flashiest of apps, but it’ll still get the job done.

 All the tests and games we’ve tried are intuitive and responsive, with more visual flourishes than any of the other apps here.
-All of the these apps (including the downloads) give you varying levels of practice for free, with full packages costing anywhere from a $6 one-off fee to a $100-per-month subscription for the top-tier professional typing course.
+All of the these apps (including the downloads) give you varying levels of practice for free, with full packages costing anywhere from $20 to $30.